looker-open-source/sdk-codegen/byosdk.md

 The `ITransportSettings` interface shows the default properties for all HTTP requests and can also be used to override request settings for an individual HTTP request.

-The `ITransport` interfaces describes the two primary HTTP request methods. `request<TSuccess, TError>` is for an atomically completed HTTP request and response, and `stream<T>` is for streaming an HTTP response result from the describe request.
+The `ITransport` interface describes the two primary HTTP request methods. `request<TSuccess, TError>` is for an atomically completed HTTP request and response, and `stream<T>` is for streaming an HTTP response result from the describe request.

 #### Request parameters

-In the `request` and `stream` methods describe above:
+In the `request` and `stream` methods described above:

 - `method` is the HTTP method for the request.
 Typically, this will be GET, PUT, POST, PATCH or DELETE.
 - `path` is either a fully specified url like `https://my.server.com/app/path?q=foo` or a relative path like `/users`.